whatisnuclear/website/moderation.md

 <div class="col-md-8" markdown="1">

-The _moderator_ is a material intentionally placed in a nuclear reactor core to slow neutrons down from their initial fast speeds.
-Adding a moderator makes it much easier to attain a nuclear chain reaction.
+The _moderator_ is a material intentionally placed in a nuclear reactor core to slow neutrons down from their initial fast speeds without first getting absorbed non-productively by the fuel.
+Adding a moderator allows nuclear reactors to sustain a neutron chain reaction with minimal or no [enrichment]({% link isotopes.md %}#enrichment).

 In common water-cooled nuclear reactors, the moderator is the same thing as the
 coolant: water.
 When fast neutrons strike the hydrogen atoms in H<sub>2</sub>O,